Support for parents & carers

 - Suicidal thoughts:

-These links and organisations can offer advice and support for individuals in inpatient settings:
+These links and organisations can offer information and support for individuals in inpatient settings:

 - PDA and ATUs/inpatient mental health settings